weskempa-liferay/liferay-openai-demo-wizard/README.md

 LIFERAY_ADMIN_PASSWORD=
 ```

+> [!WARNING]
+> Never use personal information, passwords, or sensitive data for generative AI prompts.

+> [!IMPORTANT]
+> This is a personal project not directly supported by Liferay Inc.

 > [!TIP]
 > Your feedback and suggestions are useful to us.
 Please share your ideas for improvements!

-> [!IMPORTANT]
-> This is a personal project not directly supported by Liferay Inc.

 # Let's build great things!